Roles and Responsibilities

 Together with the Graduate Students' Union, the Dean acts as a voice representing the graduate students on various fora in College, including the University Council, Heads' of School Committee, The Deans' Committee, and the Research Committee.

 The Dean is appointed by the University Council on the nomination of the Provost.
-The current Dean is Professor Neville Cox and he was appointed in 2016.
-There have been 17 Deans of Graduate Studies since the post was created in 1965.
+The current Dean is Professor Martine Smith who was appointed in 2020.
+There have been 18 Deans of Graduate Studies since the post was created in 1965.

 Director of Teaching and Learning (Postgraduate)